 6.6.1 Description

 Autonomous agents (AI agents) have long been recognized as a promising approach to achieving artificial general intelligence (AGI), which is expected to accomplish tasks through self-directed planning and actions [81].
 In recent years, these agents, leveraging the capabilities of LLMs, are expected to effectively perform diverse tasks in social science, natural science, and engineering, among others.
 AI agents can take on various forms, such as embodied intelligent robots, virtual assistants, and autonomous systems (e.g., drones).

+AI agents have different attributes, such as different capabilities, resource, etc. For example, paper [x] classified AI agents based on their Techniques and capabilities; paper [y] classified AI agents based on their performance, generality, and autonomy.

 Multiple AI agents could collaborate through natural language conversations to complete the tasks [82], which abstracts multiple roles to supervise task process.

 As communication serves as a common mechanism for sharing information, we can foresee that in the future, there will be more and more users and their AI agents that needs to be supported.
 A group could be established for users and their AI agents to communicate with each other.
 To complete a complex task involving multiple users and triggered by a user, AI agent or application, communication domain for multiple groups could be established, the users and AI agents working for the same task can be explicit identified by the task requirement or implicit identified based on location area or relative distance.
 Communication domain could be dynamically created for users and AI agents from multiple groups to communicate with each other for a specific task during a specific time.
 Only the AI agents in the same domain can communicate with each other.
 If authenticated / authorized, users and AI agents could join this group via various access technologies, including the cellular network, WiFi and Ethernet, etc.